flaviotruzzi/flaviotruzzi.github.io/_posts/2016-10-27-a-little-bit-on-loss-functions.markdown

 \end{equation}
 $$

 where $\mu$ is the expectation of the distribution and $\sigma$ is the standard deviation.
-This equation tells that the probability decreases exponentially with the quadratic of difference between the point $x$ and $\mu$.
+This equation tells that the probability decreases exponentially with the square of distance between the point $x$ and $\mu$.

 With that in mind we can create an approximation for the probability: